mdazfar2/kubernetes-conc/README.md

 ***This is all that I've covered, but it's not exhaustive.
 It was just the basics.
 If you want to know more about Kubernetes, feel free to ask anything.
 I love to help you.
-You can contact me on [LinkedIn](https://linkedin.com/in/md-azfar-alam)***
+You can contact me on [LinkedIn](https://linkedin.com/in/md-azfar-alam) or [Discord](https://discordapp.com/users/877531143610708028)***

 ## Keep Learning & Sharing.. ✨